AnselA01/Fish-Biomechanics/README.md

 none of the code is finalized but the ideas may be useful in the future.

 Within the explanation folder there are additional documents detailing further this project.
+This includes the following documents:

+-   methods doc pdf

-This includes a document explaing and demonstrating the statistical analysis conducted to determine whether exterior vertebral bones were significantly stronger than interior bones.
+-   statistical analysis - demonstrating the statistical analysis conducted to determine whether exterior vertebral bones were significantly stronger than interior bones.
 We found this to be significant.

+-   poster pdf

-There is also information for those who simply wish to use our automated algorithm of finding the Young's Modulus.
+There is also information for those who simply wish to use our automated algorithm of finding the Young's Modulus but are not working further on the project.
 If this is you there is no need to read this document further.
 Instead refer to \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_ for the needed information.

-## Tensile Property extraction

-## Statistical Analysis

-## Repo - Methods for tiding data and extracting tensile properties.
+## Repo - Methods for Tiding Data, Extracting Tensile Properties, Statistical Analysis.

 -   `src` - all Rmd and R source files